ECCC-MSC/open-data/docs/msc-data/nwp_rewps/readme_rewps_en.md

 The Regional Ensemble Wave Prediction System (REWPS) uses the third generation spectral wave model WaveWatch III® (WW3) to arrive at probabilistic predictions of wave elements from the current day out to 3 days into the future.
 The probabilistic predictions are based on 20 ensemble members and a control member that are forced by the 10 meters winds from the [Regional Ensemble Prediction System (REPS)](../nwp_reps/readme_reps_en.md).
 An ice forecast from the [Water Cycle Prediction System of the Great Lakes (WCPS)](../nwp_wcps/readme_wcps_en.md) is used by the model to dampen or suppress wave growth in areas covered respectively with 25% to 75% and more than 75% ice.

-WW3 (Tolman and the WAVEWATCH III® Development Group 2014) is a third generation spectral wave prediction model that solves the evolution of the energy balance equation for the 2-D wave energy spectrum without any prior assumptions on the shape of the spectrum.
+WW3 (WAVEWATCH III® Development Group, WW3DG 2019) is a third generation spectral wave prediction model that solves the evolution of the energy balance equation for the 2-D wave energy spectrum without any prior assumptions on the shape of the spectrum.
 The WW3 model has been implemented by a growing number of national operational forecasting centres over the last several years.

 The REWPS data are available on the Great Lakes domain.